 This beautiful basket collection is handcrafted by Burundian refugee weavers living in Tanzania and returnees.
 Sustainability and storytelling come together in these pieces, which are made from local grasses wrapped with repurposed grain sacks, originally used to distribute food aid.
 Made in partnership with Womencraft.

 DESIGN PHILIPPINES HOME

-Wool cushion, hand-woven in the Oaxaca region of Mexico.
-We use local natural dyes such as: pomegranate, Indian rose, Tamarin, Indigotier...
-Raw materials are harvested according to their season making the use of this season responsible for the environment.
-This know-how, from the Oaxaca region of Mexico, has been passed down from generation to generation perpetuating all the gestures inherent in the creation of this textile: carding, spinning, dye and weave.
+Wool cushion, handwoven in the Oaxaca region of Mexico.
+We use local natural dyes such as: pomegranate, rose, tamarind, indigotier...
+The raw materials are harvested according to their season making its use responsible for the environment.
+This know-how, coming from the Oaxaca region of Mexico, has been passed down from generation to generation perpetuating all the gestures specific to the creation of this textile: carding, spinning, dyeing and weaving

 Maison Gala offers its collection of Golden Scar tableware and pieces of art: our ceramics treated according to the ancient technique of Kintsugi, which in Japanese means “gold joint”.
 Our craftswoman, trained in the authentic Japanese method, uses 24 carat gold powder, food for dishes, to treat and sublimate every bowl, plate and decorative object that comes out damaged from our ovens, to make it even more unique and precious.
 Every moment, for every occasion: wedding lists, gift ideas, brand location.